 I ran this email list for years.

-I would find the trades myself… write up instructions on each one… and send it out.
+I would find the trades myself… write up instructions on each one… and send them out.

-Over the years, I sent out 3,765 trades.
+Over the years, I sent out over 4,600 trades.
 And we won on 75% of them.

-Our average trade made 12.7% every three days.
+Our average trade made 12.7% in three days.

 In other words, we were making more every three days than the market usually delivers over an entire year!